MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 (Fairness)

-The authors stipulate that tt should be difficult for a small group of attackers to unfairly influence the order of transactions chosen as the consensus, and that the order of transactions needs to be preserved.
+The authors stipulate that it should be difficult for a small group of attackers to unfairly influence the order of transactions chosen as the consensus, and that the order of transactions needs to be preserved.

 > For some applications, the exact order does not matter, but for a stock market it can be critically important that this decision be made fairly.[^11]

 As noted, an inherent flaw with the leader-reliant algorithms such as those of Paxos or Raft is that –regardless of the means used to select a hopefully-truthy leader– that component becomes a single point of failure, and therefore an easy target.[^12]

 > In any case, the leader could arbitrarily decide to ignore Alice or Bob's reported transactions for a period of time, delaying one of them, to force one transaction to come after another.
-If the gial is distributed trust, _then no single individual can be trusted_
+If the goal is distributed trust, _then no single individual can be trusted_

 Additionally, given the nature of consensus needing to be reached by at least $2n/3$ witnesses in a round, the structure of the HashGraph acts as a deterrent to attacks predicated on slowing the network.
 Failures resulting from (real) "total control" over the network are not considered as flaws of the protocol: